Skip to content

 For buyers seeking newer construction in San Jose without paying Almaden or Evergreen prices, Communications Hill is a sweet spot.
 Median prices around $1.2M-$1.3M for townhomes and around $1.5M-$1.8M for the limited single-family inventory.
 The community is master-planned, which means consistent quality, HOA-maintained common areas, and a sense of intentional design rare in the South Bay.

-The location is centrally exceptional — minutes to downtown San Jose, easy access to 87 and 280, close to Mineta Airport.
+The location is centrally exceptional, minutes to downtown San Jose, easy access to 87 and 280, close to Mineta Airport.
 The neighborhood hosts community events like the Mid-Autumn Moon Festival and Family Movie Night.
 Trade-offs: schools are San Jose Unified and rate moderately; the hilltop location means car-dependent for most things; and the density that makes it walkable internally also means smaller lots than buyers might expect at this price point.
-Best fit for first-time buyers, young families, and buyers prioritizing newer construction over neighborhood charm.
+Best fit for first-time buyers and others prioritizing newer construction over neighborhood charm.

 A Saturday in Communications Hill